dedeen/AWS-PAN-Sandbox/readme.md

 # AWS Palo Alto NGFW GWLB Project
-This repo contains work in progress,
+This repo builds a (5) VPC configuration, with a centralized inspection VPC.
+The inspection VPC hosts two PA-VM NGFWs.
+The entire architecture is redundant/resilient.

-Dan Edeen, dan@dsblue.net, 2022
+Dan Edeen, 2023

-## Overview (work in progress)
-The ...functionality realized by these script so far.
-*  Build ...